Subscribe for articles, news and offers

 VOLT's Zone Control is a junction box where you make multiple connections for the fixtures in that area or zone.
 It is simply a compartment where one home run from the transformer enters the junction box and you branch several runs out to each fixture in that area.

 Extend one cable to the center of a lighting zone and install a junction box hub there.
-From the junction box hub connect separate wire out to each fixture.
+From the junction box hub, connect separate wires out to each fixture.
 The purpose is to provide a compartment for the splices.
 A spider splice is comprised of one main cable connected to the hub, and many cables branching out toward each landscape lighting fixture.

-Lower loads per run means lower voltage drop.
+Lower loads per run mean lower voltage drop.
 Break your layout up into multiple cable runs of 100-150 watts per run.
-If you have more than 150 watts in an area -- break it up into 2 runs.
+If you have more than 150 watts in an area -- break it up into 2 runs and use two junction box hubs.

 For each run, bring the wire from the